-Combine the tomatoes, their juices, the onion, jalapeno, and garlic in the bowl of a food processor and pulse until mostly liquefied.
+Combine the tomatoes, their juices, the onion, jalapeño, and garlic in the bowl of a food processor and pulse until mostly liquefied.
 Pour into a large saucepan, add the chicken stock, and bring to a low simmer.
 Allow the sauce to bubble for 15-20 minutes before spooning it over your eggs.

-This recipe makes more sauce then you'll probably need for even four or five plates of huevos rancheros.
+This recipe makes more sauce than you'll probably need for even four or five plates of huevos rancheros.
 I recommend freezing the leftover sauce in ice cube trays, then tumbling them into a freezer bag or container.
 The sauce will keep that way for several months, and it makes it easy to enjoy later batches of huevos rancheros or just a mid-week infusion of flavor into your normal eggs-on-toast.

 Not yet a subscriber?
 Try a free trial HERE.

 The Sparkle Kitchen Series is created by Meryl Carver-Allmond.